The Dhahan Prize celebrates Punjabi language and literature by awarding a yearly prize for excellence in Punjabi Fiction

 It was a passion to recognize and share this wealth of Punjabi storytelling and literature that led to the eventual creation of the Dhahan Prize.
 Barj S. Dhahan, co-founder of Canada India Education Society, wanted to preserve the stories and history embedded in Punjabi language, while promoting new and creative ways to interact with the literature.
 He also wanted to honour the Dhahan family’s history of activism in India and Canada, where they have supported education initiatives, Punjabi language teaching, and learning opportunities for girls.
 With the support of his wife, Rita, many of their close family and friends, and the University of British Columbia, the Dhahan Prize for Punjabi Literature was founded in 2013.

 The Dhahan Prize was created to call greater attention to the wealth of literary works produced in Punjabi around the world.
 The Prize encourages new writing by awarding $25,000 CDN annually to one “best book of fiction” published in either of the two Punjabi scripts, Gurmukhi or Shahmukhi.
-Two second prizes of $5,000 CDN are also awarded, with the provision that both scripts are represented among the three winners.
+Two finalist prizes of $10,000 CDN are also awarded, with the provision that both scripts are represented among the three winners.

 The Dhahan Prize is awarded by Canada India Education Society (CIES).
 Over the past twenty years, CIES has successfully undertaken educational, healthcare, and community development projects in Canada and India.
 The prize was founded with the support of the Department of Asian Studies at the University of British Columbia (UBC), home to one of the longest standing and most extensive Punjabi language and literature programs in North America.
 The initial process, adjudication, and administration of the Prize was developed under the leadership of UBC’s Professor Anne Murphy, with advice and guidance from the Prize Advisory Committee